‘This can’t be true’: Bill Cosby’s accusers tell of their reactions when they heard of his sudden release from prison

 Hayes, now 86 and living in the Bay Area, says Cosby grabbed her right breast when she was working at a restaurant in Pebble Beach in the summer of 1973.

-“I heard it on Channel Five, CBS.
+“I heard it on Channel 5, CBS.
 They said Cosby’s out of prison.
 I said, ‘Did he commit suicide?’
 That was my hope.

 “It’s so awful and so shocking.
 He is so evil.
 It’s just unbelievable it’s happening.
 I don’t know why this is happening when so many people testified against him.

 “There are going to be a lot of other lawsuits.
-[Cosby has been sued in Southern California by a woman, Judy Huth, who says he molested her at the Playboy Mansion when she was 15; he has denied this charge and all the others.]
 But I think they’re going to just die on the vine.
 He’s out.
 That’s it.

 “Your PTSD just comes right up.
 Right up in your eyes.
 Right up in your face.
 It just brings everything back up.
 I had awful nightmares.